Indulge in a slap-up meal at London Shell Co, the London restaurant that’ll really float your boat.

 We should mention though, that canal isn’t exactly lit up like the South Bank during the evenings, so (on autumn and winter night sailings) you should expect to see rather less of the world passing by.
 The darkness does make the low, long Maida Hill tunnel even spookier, though.
 Alternatively, if you’d rather fully enjoy the greenery of Regents Park in the daylight, you can join them for a lunchtime sail on Saturdays and Sundays.
 There’s no premium for picking a lunch or dinner spot either, so you’re free to make the choice based entirely on personal preference.
 Hooray for not being forced to eat at lunchtime in a bid to save £15!

-Location: The Prince Regent, Sheldon Square, W2 6PY.
+Departs from: The Prince Regent, Sheldon Square, W2 6PY.
 Nearest station is Paddington.
 See it on Google Maps.

 Opening hours: Saturdays and Sundays 12.30-4pm, Closed on Mondays, Tuesdays and Wednesdays 12-2.30pm and then 6.30-11pm, Thursdays and Fridays 12-2.30pm.